 Then I drew the second room (the former computer/scrap room) and began drawing & repositioning the various pieces of furniture to determine the new arrangement.

 The new layout of the guest room:

-Dylan’s new room:
+Our son’s new room:

 I started taking apart the computer/scrap room about two weeks ago.
 I patched and touched up the paint where the shelving and pictures hung.
-Since the room was originally painted with “regular paint” (ie, before the no-VOC paint option we now have) and I just wanted to touch-up versus totally repaint, I let it sit for a few days to air out before moving Dylan into the room.
+Since the room was originally painted with “regular paint” (ie, before the no-VOC paint option we now have) and I just wanted to touch-up versus totally repaint, I let it sit for a few days to air out before moving our son into the room.

 As of the beginning of the week, all of the furniture is in place in each room.
 I’m now focusing on organizing and decorating.
-Dylan’s new room is taking on more of the feel of a toddler room now that he’s more mobile.
+His new room is taking on more of the feel of a toddler room now that he’s more mobile.
 The built-in shelves in the corner by the glider once held old textbooks and scrapping magazines as well as knick knacks.
 Now they are taking on childhood favorites and stuffed animals.
 I confess, I’m having fun looking through Flickr again for more inspiration.
 His room will still have an animal theme (after all, I did just finish the zoo print crib teething rail cover).
 But some of the details are changing.
 I’ll share photos as the rooms progress.

 ETA: If you decide to play with Google Sketchup (it’s free!), be sure to check out the 3D Warehouse for free models you can download (I did this for the glider and Aeron chair).
 And I have begun sharing some of my own models as well – 2pD Models.
 Enjoy!